markparolisi/slim-api/README.md

 ## Models

-Using the [Eloquent ORM package](https://laravel.com/docs/5.0/eloquent) (from the Laravel project) as a standalone
+Using the [Eloquent ORM package](https://laravel.com/docs/5.0/eloquent) (from the Laravel project) as a standalone.
+There is a generic customer database file used to scaffold some data, and I've built two relational models as an example.

 ## Controllers

 The controllers are generic callbacks that are referenced by the Slim PHP route calls

 ## Authentication